dustinmoris/Firewall/README.md

 ## About

-Firewall is an ASP.NET Core middleware which enables IP address filtering based on individual IP addresses (VIP list) or IP address ranges (guest lists).
+Firewall is an ASP.NET Core middleware which enables IPv4 and IPv6 address-, geo-location and other request filtering features.

-IP address filtering can be added as an extra layer of security to a publicly exposed API or to force all API access through a certain set of proxy servers (e.g. [Cloudflare](https://www.cloudflare.com/)).
+Request filtering can be added as an extra layer of security to a publicly exposed API or to force all API access through a certain set of proxy servers (e.g. [Cloudflare](https://www.cloudflare.com/)).

 ### How is it different to ASP.NET Core's IP safelist feature?

-Simply ASP.NET Core's [safelist](https://docs.microsoft.com/en-us/aspnet/core/security/ip-safelist?view=aspnetcore-2.1) feature doesn't support IPv4 and IPv6 address ranges specified through CIDR notations, which makes is somewhat unusable in the real world where a web application might need to "safelist" a CIDR notation which can span across hundreds or thousands of different unique IPv6 addresses.
+Simply ASP.NET Core's [safelist](https://docs.microsoft.com/en-us/aspnet/core/security/ip-safelist?view=aspnetcore-2.1) feature doesn't support IPv4 and IPv6 address ranges specified through CIDR notations, which makes is somewhat less usable in the real world where a web application might need to "safelist" a CIDR notation as part of its security configuration.

 ## Using with Cloudflare